 In 1996, a band named Phyneas Gauge formed in Houston, Texas, USA.
 Those of you who know me today may find it difficult to fathom, but your favorite photographer posed as a singer for this mighty rock and roll outfit.
 I had no musical skill (at all), but the other guys had loads of talent, and they felt sorry for me.
-To give me a sense of value, they handed me a microphone and told me to sing like an idiot.
-So I did.
+To give me a sense of value, they handed me a microphone and told me to sing.
+So I did, in a sense.

 Unfortunately, my ego developed much more quickly than my musical abilities (which, frankly, never developed at all).
 Once I learned three (even four!) guitar chords, I began to fancy myself a songwriter.
-The "songs" I wrote were overwrought, simplistic, awful.
-Very bad.
-Shameful, embarrassing.
-Toxic.
-Emotionally scarring, frightening and physically hazardous to anyone within earshot.
+The "songs" I wrote were very bad.
+Very, very bad.
+Emotionally scarring and physically hazardous to anyone with ears.
 The best of them were crap.

 Except...
 There was one glorious aberration, a Phyneas Gauge superhypermasterpiece called Holidays in Texas.
 For a couple magical hours one autumn evening in 1998, the light of inspiration shone hazily upon my drunken me and myself, also.
 The result: three minutes, 37 seconds of tingly, 110% joy.
 Covering the eternal themes of holidays, Texas, beer, social harmony, beer, ripping guitar solos, personal responsibility, and beer and beer, Holidays in Texas is more than just a song.
 It's a guidebook for life.
 I get misty just thinking about it.